Golden-brown zucchini parmesan fritters on tray

 Fresh vegetables and eggs on board

-Zucchini provides bulk, moisture, and fibre.
+Zucchini provides bulk, moisture, and fiber.
 When grated and properly squeezed, it creates a soft interior without excess water.
 This step is essential.
 Zucchini is low in energy density but rich in potassium, vitamin C, and carotenoids.

 Lactose-free cheese adds protein and melts without excess fat.
 It adds structure and makes the fritters satisfying without being heavy.
 I use Eatlean; however, you can use whatever cheese you prefer.